I love nature...

-A view at the Old Port of Montreal at Montréal, Québec, Canada.
+A summer view at the Old Port of Montreal, Montreal, Canada.

 Henri Aïdasso is a Ph.D.
-Researcher in Computer and Software Engineering at École de technologie supérieure (ÉTS), part of the University of Quebec in Canada.
-He works within the ÉTS Industrial Research Chair in DevOps under the supervision of Prof. Francis Bordeleau.
-As a Mitacs Accelerate Fellow affiliated with TELUS, his applied research focuses on optimizing the reliability of continuous integration and continuous deployment (CI/CD) pipelines in the context of highly distributed software.
+Researcher in Computer Engineering at École de technologie supérieure (ÉTS), University of Quebec, in Canada.
+He works as part of the ÉTS Industrial Research Chair in DevOps under the supervision of Prof. Francis Bordeleau, focusing on AI-powered improvement of software process reliability.
+He is also a Mitacs Accelerate Fellow affiliated with TELUS, where he conducts applied AI research to improve the efficiency and reliability of CI/CD pipelines in the context of distributed systems.

-This work falls under the topic of Intelligent DevOps and explores new ways of improving software processes using efficient Artificial Intelligence (AI) and Machine Learning (ML) techniques relying on dense and heterogeneous textual logs as well as process metrics mined from multiple software repositories.
+His PhD topic falls under the area of Intelligent DevOps research, aimed at finding new ways of improving software processes using efficient Artificial Intelligence (AI) and Machine Learning (ML) algorithms.
+As such, Henri has developed expertise in NLP techniques for processing and representing dense and heterogeneous textual logs, as well as in applying Language Models, ML Models, and Statistical Analysis to derive insights from process data and enable intelligent automation.

-Henri has recently been awarded the Arbour Foundation Doctoral Scholarship in recognition of his dedication to academic execellence, leadership, and social impact.
+Henri has been awarded the prestigious Arbour Foundation Doctoral Scholarship in recognition of his continued academic execellence, leadership, and social impact.

-Beside his PhD work, he is currently a Research and Development Intern at the Computer Research Institute of Montreal (CRIM), where he is contributing to a range of applied AI research projects.
+Parallel to his doctoral studies, Henri is a part-time Lecturer at École de technologie supérieure (ÉTS) and a Research and Development Intern at the Computer Research Institute of Montreal (CRIM), where he contributes to a range of applied AI research projects.
+In his spare time, he explores innovative approaches to make NLP more efficient in low-resource settings, which also led him to take an interest in speech processing.

-Prior to that, he worked for two years at Energiency in France, leveraging ML to reduce energy consumption in large European industry 4.0 factories.
-In that role, he developed the cloud-based AI backend used daily for distributed training and real-time inference on dozens of customer-specific ML models.
+Before moving to Canada, he was a Data Scientist at Energiency in France, where he leveraged ML and Deep Learning to reduce energy consumption in large European industry 4.0 factories.
+In that role, he led multiple ML Engineering projects, developing the cloud-based AI backend for distributed training and real-time inference workflows for dozens of customer-specific models used daily in production.
 He has also developed several in-house data science Python librairies to foster best practices and reusability.

-AI implementation of a Seega board game's player, using minimax alpha-beta pruning algorithms for MIFY AI Contest.
-Semi-finalist over 54 teams.
+Semi-finalist over 54 teams at the MIFY AI Contest.
+AI implementation of a Seega board game's player, using minimax alpha-beta pruning algorithms.

 Adversarial Search - Monte Carlo Tree Search implementation of player agent for the Fanorona board game.

-A lightweight microservice for rapid integration of instant messaging into an application stack.
+A lightweight Node.js based microservice for rapid integration of instant messaging into an application stack.

 Web-based cash management and analysis platform for businesses.